LelsersLasers/Notes/History/Notes.md

 Social media "feeds" (instresting word...) are designed and shaped by and for our time and engagement.
 Yet despite this, we still engage with social media "willingly."
 I think that this picture illustrates the idea that we may not know were are thoughts or ideas come from, or that they come from an external source.

+## Class Notes - 2/21: Atomic Bomb

+- The atomic bomb ushered in the atomic age
+    - Atomic age 1940s-1980/present
+- Nuclear power is more eco friendly than fossil fuels
+    - Almost limitless energy
+        - Smaller amount of the same fuel can produce more energy than fossil fuels
+        - Example of humanity's growing access to energy
+            - From human muscle power to wood to fossil fuels to nuclear power
+            - More stuff, less work
+- Nuclear weapons
+    - Everyone including US has many atomic weapons

+### How it works

+- `E = mc^2`
+    - Energy = mass * speed of light ^ 2
+    - `c^2` = a lot of energy
+        - A lot of energy is released when mass is converted to energy
+    - Einstein - mass and energy are 2 different forms of the same thing
+        - Went against Newton's laws
+- Chemical energy vs nuclear energy
+    - Chemical energy
+        - Energy stored in the bonds of atoms
+            - (Or position of electrons)
+        - Can be released by breaking/changing the bonds
+            - Burning fossil fuels
+    - Nuclear energy
+        - Energy stored in the nucleus of an atom
+        - Can be released by splitting or fusing atoms
+            - Releases a lot more energy than chemical energy
+- Splitting an atom
+    - Neutron: neutral particle
+    - Get a big a unstable atom isotope (ex: Uranim 235/92)
+        - Isotope: atom with a different number of neutrons
+        - Hit the atom with a neutron
+            - Breaks the atom into 2 smaller atoms
+            - Releases 3 extra neutrons
+                - These 3 neutrons can hit other atoms and split them
+                    - Creates a chain reaction
+                        - Only need a starter
+                    - Releases a lot of energy
+        - Happens naturally
+            - Carbon dating
+    - Immediately after learning about the chain reaction, they realized they could make a bomb
+- Fusion reaction
+    - Nuclear fission: splitting atoms to release energy from the nucleus
+    - Nuclear fusion: directly transforms mass into energy
+        - A little bit of mass from 2 atoms is converted into a lot of energy, helium, and a neutron
+        - The (sun = star) is a giant fusion reaction
+            - Heat and pressure from the gravity field of the sun compresses hydrogen atoms to form helium
+            - Releases a lot of energy
+- Fusion bomb
+    - Tsar Bomb
+        - 50 megatons of TNT
+        - 3,000 times more powerful than the bomb dropped on Hiroshima
+- The Manhattan Project
+    - Code name for the secret project to build an atomic bomb in the US
+    - Massive decentralized project headquartered in Los Alamos, new Mexico
+        - If it goes wrong, not all eggs in the same basket
+        - More groups working on the same problem, more creative solutions
+    - Only possible due to the industrial might and relative safety of the US homeland
+        - Expensive, etc
+        - Wouldn't hurt the war effort, US could spare industrial resources
+        - Also wouldn't get blown up
+    - Key players: Leo Szilard, Albert Einstein, Enrico Fermi, Robert Oppenhiemer
+        - US (as an immigrant country) accepted a lot of immigrant scientists
+        - 3 of the 4 fleeing facism, 4th is a child of immigrants
+            - Many were Jewish
+                - (In Germany, nuclear physics was seen as a "Jewish field")
+    - Successful test at Trinity, New Mexico (July 16, 1945)
+    - Letter from Einstein to FDR
+        - Urged FDR to build an atomic bomb before the Germans
+        - Einstein regretted building the bomb once he saw the effects and realized Germany could not make one
+- Only 5 countries trying to make atomic weapons
+    - US, UK, USSR, Germany, Japan
+    - Only US succeeded in WWII
+        - Used to defeat Japan, Germany was already defeated before the success of the Manhattan Project

+### Hiroshima and Nagasaki (August 6 and 9, 1945)

+- A list of possible targets was created
+    - Targets were chosen based on military value, population, and industrial value
+    - But also weather and personal opinions
+        - Ex: don't bomb X because it was nice when I vacationed there
+        - Ex: don't bomb Y because it is already destroyed so we can't get a full test of the damage
+- Bombs were relativly small and air exploded
+    - Can go Japan RN (not too bad nuclear radiation)
+- Hiroshima
+    - Bombed first
+        - Total war: all targets are fair game
+        - Hoped to get Japan to surrender
+    - 90k-140k dead
+    - 1 bomb - Little Boy
+    - 15 kilotons TNT
+- Nagasaki
+    - Bombed second
+        - Japan did not surrender after Hiroshima
+    - 39k-80k dead
+    - 1 bomb - Fat Man
+    - 21 kilotons of TNT

+### Modern day

+- Electricity from nuclear power
+    - Potential for "clean" power, but very high risk
+- High deaths from nuclear power (happen all at once, meltdown, etc)
+    - But a lot less than coal plants